olson-sean-k/wax/README.md

 Repetitions match a sub-glob a specified number of times and more closely resemble general purpose regular expressions.
-Repetitions are delimited by angle brackets with a separating colon `<...:...>` where a sub-glob precedes the colon and a bounds specification follows it.
+Repetitions are delimited by angle brackets with a separating colon `<...:...>` where a sub-glob precedes the colon and an optional bounds specification follows it.
 For example, `<a*/:0,>` matches the sub-glob `a*/` zero or more times.
 Though not implicit like tree [wildcards](#wildcards), **repetitions can match across component boundaries** (and can themselves include tree wildcards).
 Repetitions may be arbitrarily nested and composed with [alternatives](#alternatives).